KimBergstroem/gamers_insight-CRUD-Blog-App/README.md

 - Gaming enthusiasts and gamers looking for insights and reviews about various games.
 - Individuals interested in exploring diverse gaming experiences and genres.
 - Users who want to share their own game reviews, opinions, and experiences.
-- Players seeking a platform to engage in discussions about their favorite games.
+- Players seek a platform to engage in discussions about their favorite games.
 - Individuals who wish to stay updated with the latest gaming trends and discussions.

 By catering to the interests and needs of gamers, Gamers Insight aims to become a hub for gaming enthusiasts to connect, share, and explore the gaming world.